 Immersion heaters are used across a wide range of industries.
 Especially in the winter months, they are used by industry to address freezing issues.
-The main problem is that businesses in oil and similar sectors have to leave their storage tanks and other important equipment outdoors where it’s exposed to the elements.
-This is a serious issue when work is done in colder environments during the winter months when freezing is a real problem.
-Fortunately a combination of insulation and immersion heaters can take care of this issue, whether it’s oil or water being stored outdoors, an immersion heater can make a big difference.
+The main problem is that businesses in oil and similar sectors keep storage tanks and other important equipment outdoors.
+Thus, exposing them to the elements.
+This is a serious issue when working in colder environments.
+Especially during the winter months when freezing is a real problem.
+Fortunately, a combination of insulation and immersion heaters can take care of this issue, whether it’s oil or water being stored outdoors, an immersion heater can make a big difference.

 An immersion heater is a heater that installs right into a liquid container to heat it up.
 Many times it’s locked in by a flange or a screw-fitting, and it has many coils that protrude out into the liquid and heat up to warm it.